dattalab/ontogeny-of-behavior/readme.md

 ### `notebooks/` folder

 This folder contains exploratory notebooks (in the `exploration/` folder), data processing notebooks (in the `processing/` folder), and figure-generating notebooks (in the `figures/` folder).
-The `exploration/` and `figures/` folders contain sub-folders with for Dana's or Win's notebooks.
+The `exploration/` and `figures/` folders contain sub-folders for Dana's or Win's notebooks.

 The notebooks in the `figures/` folder often make one or more figure panels are should be clearly labeled with the figure they are associated with.